 3. Consider your academic load and the activities you are involved in.

-• Being an RA requires time and energy.
+- Being an RA requires time and energy.
 You are expected to make time for your residents and maintain a presence in the hall.
-You will have a number of meetings and required trainings, as well as on-call duties (being in the building from 7 pm until 8 am the next day on weekdays, and from 6 pm to 6 pm the next day on weekends).
+You will have several meetings and required trainings, as well as on-call duties (being in the building from 7 pm until 8 am the next day on weekdays, and from 6 pm to 6 pm the next day on weekends).
 As an RA, you may have to frequently respond to emergency and non-emergency situations.

 4. Consider how well you work in teams.